Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Arizona and its opponents have combined to score more than 42.5 points in eight of 11 games this season.
+- Arizona has combined with its opponents to score more than 42 points in eight of 11 games this season.

 Cardinals stats and trends

+- In Arizona's 11 games this season, it has eight wins against the spread.

-- The Cardinals have been favored by 7.5 points or more two times this season and have covered the spread in all of them.
+- The Cardinals have covered the spread twice this season when favored by 7 points or more (in three chances).

-- Arizona's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Arizona's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- In games that Arizona piles up more than 334.4 yards, the team is 7-1 against the spread and 8-0 overall.
+- Arizona is 7-1 against the spread and 8-0 overall when the team amasses over 334.4 yards.

 - The Cardinals have 11 turnovers this season, equal to the number of takeaways for the Bears.